What Type of Paper Is Used for Magazine Printing?

 Remember that it is always possible to mix paper types within your publication, depending on your needs.
 An example would be several pages of glossy photos in the middle of your document.

-Coated paper adds a protective enamel coating that results in either a glossy or a matte finish.
-The coating prevents the paper from fully absorbing the ink, which results in a more precise image replication.
+Coated paper adds a protective enamel coating that results in either a glossy or matte finish.
+This fine particulate is a filler that prevents the paper from fully absorbing the ink, which results in a more precise image replication.
 Coated paper is also more resistant to moisture and tearing.
-If you are printing a magazine with many images, you would be best served by a glossy finish.
-The glossy finish provides a dynamic, shiny look that helps enhance the hues and colors of your images.
+If you are printing a magazine with many images, your presentation will be enhanced by the papers’ glossy finish.
+High gloss provides a dynamic, shiny look that helps enhance the hues and colors of your images.

 If your magazine is a combination of text and images, you might consider a matte finish.
 A matte finish offers more precise image replication than uncoated paper, but it lacks the shine that makes text more difficult to read.
 A matte finish is a very popular and versatile look that is suitable for a wide variety of magazine printing objectives.